mmomtchev/Forez/README.md

 #### Third marriage in 1226

-His third marriage is to Princess Mahault of Courtenay, countess of Nevers.
+His third marriage is to Princess Mahault (Matilda) of Courtenay, countess of Nevers.
 This marriage does not produce any children, and it is mostly political, as it allows to merge the two counties - Forez and Nevers - creating a very large feudal domain - and making Guy IV one of the most prominent French counts.

 #### Feudal wars of 1230s